 diclofenac - oral, Cataflam, Zipsor (cont.)

 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using diclofenac and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.Take this medication by mouth with a full glass of water (8 ounces /240 milliliters) unless your doctor directs you otherwise.
 Do not lie down for at least 10 minutes after taking this drug.
 To prevent stomach upset, take this medication with food, milk, or an antacid.There are different brands and forms of this medication available.
-Because different brands deliver different amounts of medication, do not switch brands of diclofenac without your doctor's permission and directions.Dosage is based on your medical condition and response to treatment.
+Because different brands deliver different amounts of medication, do not switch brands of diclofenac without your doctor's permission and directions.The dosage is based on your medical condition, response to treatment, and other medications you may be taking.
+Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 To minimize side effect risks (such as stomach bleeding), use this medication at the lowest effective dose for the shortest possible length of time.
 Do not increase your dose or take it more often than prescribed.
 For chronic conditions such as arthritis, continue taking it as directed by your doctor.
 Discuss the risks and benefits with your doctor or pharmacist.For certain conditions (such as arthritis), it may take up to 2 weeks of regular use before the full benefits of this drug take effect.If you are taking this drug on an "as needed" basis (not on a regular schedule), remember that pain medications work best if they are used as the first signs of pain occur.
 If you wait until the pain has worsened, the medication may not work as well.Tell your doctor if your condition worsens.

 Report Problems to the Food and Drug Administration